 Pervasive PSQL v9 Product Information

-Pervasive PSQL v9 started shipping in April 2005.
-This new release builds on the success of the entire Pervasive.SQL product family by providing some great new features.
+Pervasive PSQL v9 builds on the success of the Pervasive.SQL product family by providing some great new features over PSQL V8.
 Here's a short list of improvements:

 - Larger Database Support: The new V9 and v9.5 data file formats offers three improvements, specifically the ability to use 8K page sizes (16K on v9.5) for better performance, the ability to have a single database file get up to 128GB (256GB for 9.5), and the ability to store all data in a single extent (without seeing the ^01, ^02, etc. file extensions).
 This last feature will make system maintenance of large environments much easier!